kubrickfr/avsc-wiki/API.md

 ### `protocol.createClient([opts])`

 + `opts` {Object} Options:
+  + `defaultTimeout` {Number} Default timeout in milliseconds used when emitting requests, specify `0` for no timeout (note that this may cause memory leaks in the presence of communication errors).
+Defaults to `10000`.
+    Note that it can be overridden on a per-request basis.
   + `emitterPolicy(emitters)` {Function} Load-balancing function.
 Should return one of the passed in emitters.
   + `remoteProtocols` {Array} Array of protocols to cache locally.
 Useful to